Paul Goldschmidt Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Paul Goldschmidt (.268 on-base percentage in past 10 games, 117 points below season-long percentage), battle starting pitcher Ben Lively and the Cincinnati Reds at Busch Stadium, Friday at 8:15 PM ET.
+On Saturday, Paul Goldschmidt (.262 on-base percentage in past 10 games, 116 points below season-long percentage) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 2:15 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Rangers.
+He had a hitless showing in his last game (0-for-5) against the Reds.

 Paul Goldschmidt Game Info & Props vs. the Reds